Full Session - 90 Mins - R 320

 By applying pressure to reflex areas, a reflexologist is said to remove energy blockages and promote health in the related body area.
 Here are some examples of reflex areas and their corresponding body parts:

-Although the roots of reflexology go back to ancient Egypt and China, William H. Fitzgerald, an ear, nose, and throat doctor, introduced this concept of "zone therapy" in 1915.
-American physiotherapist Eunice Ingram further developed the zone theory in the 1930s into what is known as modern reflexology.
+Although the roots of reflexology go back to ancient Egypt and China, an ear, nose, and throat doctor, introduced this concept of "zone therapy" in 1915.
+American physiotherapist, Eunice, further developed the zone theory in the 1930s into what is known as modern reflexology.

 According to reflexologists, pressure on the reflex points also helps to balance the nervous system and stimulates the release of endorphins that help to reduce pain and stress.

 Reflexology is also used for post-operative or palliative care.
-A 2015 review published in Integrative Cancer Therapies found that reflexology massage was more effective for the relief of cancer pain and surgery-related pain than body massage or aromatherapy massage.
+A 2015 review published found that reflexology massage was more effective for the relief of cancer pain and surgery-related pain than body massage or aromatherapy massage.

 While a foot massage may feel the same as a reflexology treatment, a reflexologist will work on areas to promote a healing response in the corresponding organs.